 Mortgage Broker Vs Mortgage Lender

 To help better educate the consumer, Obsidian Financial Services has devised guidelines.
-These help you to understand the many aspects to obtaining your home loan.
+These help you to understand the many aspects of obtaining your home loan.
 Since the 2010 collapse of the mortgage industry, many aspects of purchasing and obtaining a home mortgage have drastically changed.

 Factors such as;

 - Down payment

 have all been affected by the enactment of the 2010 Dodd-Frank bill.